-Left tyre change only.
+Left tire change only.
 Fraga heads out on track

-After rising to 15th place, the team called Furutani in for the pit stop on lap 26 where they refuelled and changed the front and rear tyres on the left side of the car only.
+After rising to 15th place, the team called Furutani in for the pit stop on lap 26 where they refueled and change the front and rear tires on the left side of the car only.
 The wheel was handed over to Fraga and the car headed back onto the track.

 SUGO is a clockwise circuit.
-A left-side only tyre change not only replaces the most worn tyres, but it strategically reduces also the amount of time spent during a tyre change.
+A left-side only tire change not only replaces the most worn tires, but it strategically reduces also the amount of time spent during a tire change.

 Shortly after Fraga began his stint though, an incident occurred on the track.
 A red flag was declared, and the race was suspended.

-'When I took over the car, the understeer was quite strong, and it was a little difficult to get my times up.
-Then just as the tyres began to warm up and I was ready for business, the red flag was called.'
+"When I took over the car, the understeer was quite strong, and it was a little difficult to get my times up.
+Then just as the tires began to warm up and I was ready for business, the red flag was called."
 Fraga commented.

 The team make their move.
-Another pit stop and tyre change
+Another pit stop and tire change

-'Now that I was back on track with fresh tyres on the right as well, the car was feeling a little better.
-It felt like it needed a little more (grip) on the front, but my times were improving, and I was pulling ahead.'
+"Now that I was back on track with fresh tires on the right as well, the car was feeling a little better.
+It felt like it needed a little more (grip) on the front, but my times were improving, and I was pulling ahead."
 Commented Fraga.